-For purposes of classifying financial assets, an instrument is an 'equity instrument' if it is a nonderivative and meets the definition of 'equity' for the issuer (under PAS 32, Financial Instruments: Presentation).
+For purposes of classifying financial assets, an instrument is an 'equity instrument' if it is a non-derivative and meets the definition of 'equity' for the issuer (under PAS 32, Financial Instruments: Presentation).
 All other non-derivative financial instruments are 'debt instruments'.

-a.
-Financial Assets at Amortized Cost

-Financial assets are measured at amortized cost if both of the following conditions are met:

-- The asset is held within the Company's business model whose objective is to hold the financial assets in order to collect contractual cash flows; and - The contractual terms of the instrument give rise on specified dates to cash flows that are SPPI on the outstanding principal amount outstanding.
+- a.
+Financial Assets at Amortized Cost Financial assets are measured at amortized cost if both of the following conditions are met: - The asset is held within the Company's business model whose objective is to hold the financial assets in order to collect contractual cash flows; and - The contractual terms of the instrument give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the outstanding principal amount outstanding.

 Financial assets meeting these criteria are measured initially at fair value plus transaction costs.
 These are subsequently measured at amortized cost using the effective interest method, less allowance for credit losses, with the interest calculated recognized as 'Interest income' in the statement of comprehensive income.
 Gains and losses are recognized in statement of comprehensive income when these investments are derecognized or impaired, as well as through the amortization process.
-The ECL are recognized in the statement of comprehensive income under 'Provision for credit losses'.
+The expected credit losses (ECL) are recognized in the statement of comprehensive income under 'Provision for credit losses'.
 The effects of revaluation on foreign currency-denominated assets are recognized in the statement of comprehensive income.